renaudallard/sniproxy/README.md

         # Backend-specific PROXY protocol override
         secure.example.com 192.0.2.20:443 { use_proxy_header no }
     }

+Setting `io_collect_interval` and `timeout_collect_interval` lets libev batch I/O readiness notifications and timer recalculations, which reduces system call pressure on busy instances.
+The defaults (0.0005s and 0.005s respectively) favor throughput; set the values to 0 if you need the absolute lowest latency.

 Listeners default to accepting clients from any address.
 Use `acl allow_except` to list forbidden ranges while permitting all other clients, or `acl deny_except` to start from a deny-all stance and explicitly list the ranges that should be accepted.
 IPv4 and IPv6 networks can be mixed in the same block, and IPv4-mapped IPv6 connections are evaluated against IPv4 CIDRs.
 Only one policy style may appear in the configuration; mixing `allow_except` and `deny_except` blocks causes SNIProxy to exit during parsing.